Factoring contract

 • signatures of legal representatives of each contractual party, other person authorized to sign the contract or attorney of such persons.

-If it is not concluded for a fixed term, it may not cease before all sold receivables are not collected or compensated by the assignor.
+Factoring contract shall cease to be valid after its concluded expiry date, and if it is not concluded for a fixed term, it may not cease before all sold receivables are not collected or compensated by the assignor.

 Factoring contracts of one assignor concluded with various factors, which as a subject have the sale of the same receivable, shall be prohibited, and any such subsequently signed factoring contract shall be null and void.
 Provisions of a factoring contract and general terms and conditions of the assignor or the factors that prescribe a rule different to the mentioned rule shall be null and void.